 Wednesday: Slow Cooker White Bean Soup (Will adapt this recipe) with bread and salad

-Slow Cooker Green Bean Casserole (because only one oven!)
+Slow-Cooker Green Bean Casserole (because of only one oven!)

 More from Cooking Light…